imahdio/HTML-Essential-Training/03-Understanding the Power of HTML/README.md

 >```

 compromise-an agreement in an argument in which the people involved reduce their demands or change their opinion in order to agree

+it's gone-it has disappeared, it has been lost

 deserve-do something or have or show qualities worthy of
 ## Formatting HTML